emilioforrer/blog/kubernetes-inter-pod-anti-affinity-and-de-scheduler/README.md

 demo-app-99d479bc9-xhfj8   1/1     Running   0          96m   10.244.3.6    k8s-playground-worker    <none>           <none>
 ```

 As you can see, the anti-affinity rules got reapplied, and the pods are re-scheduled on different nodes again.
-High availability for your application has restored!.
+High availability for your application has been restored!.

 **Note**: [Descheduler](https://github.com/kubernetes-sigs/descheduler) has a lot more options, but that's a story for another post.